-- His advise was very thought provoking – he said if nobody deserved to win don’t declare a winner as you will be giving a false impression to the entrepreneur and he may really go ahead and setup that business which was sure to fail.
+- His advice was very thought provoking – he said if nobody deserved to win don’t declare a winner as you will be giving a false impression to the entrepreneur and he may really go ahead and set up that business which was sure to fail.

 - An impressive number of Indians are being nominated in international business plan competitions these days.

 Dr. G.K.
 Jayaram, Director, The Institute of Leadership And Institutional Development (ILID) spoke about how India gives opportunities to bright students who may not be able to afford education.
 Dr. Jayaram himself came from a very humble background and went all the way to pass out from IIM-A and UC Berkeley.

 - He gave a very startling statistic – in the US 90% of the startups fail in the first year, 5% fail in the second year.
 I wonder what his number would look like in India.

 - The organizers should come up with clear guidelines for the participants and the judges – what is expected out of this competition – the idea (innovation) or profitability or growth (or all of the above)?